 It’s okay to cry – especially if you really want something and you can’t have it, or it doesn’t exist in reality.
 It is sad, unfair, and unpleasant.
 “Grandma can’t pick you up right now – she has to leave.”
 This news does not feel good; Susie loves her grandma.
 It feels joyful to dance together with her, and no reasoning, at that point, can make this news feel less sad.

-Mourning and sometimes anger are an important part of the process.
+Mourning and sometimes anger are important parts of the process.
 Those “negative” emotions are often scary for grownups, so they try to convince children not to cry and not to feel them.
 Susie is sad!!
 It is hard for her to believe in such injustice!
-Mourning is normal, crying is normal, feeling frustrated and perhaps even angry is normal.
-When grownups are allowed strong feelings the child can process what’s going on and rejoice, because it was and has passed, it is not stuck anywhere.
-Ok, if we are not going to stop a child from crying, not discourage, not distract, not even redirect – what can grownups do to support a crying child?
+Mourning is normal, crying is normal, and feeling frustrated and perhaps even angry is normal.
+When grownups are allowed strong feelings, the child can process what’s going on and rejoice because it was and has passed, and it is not stuck anywhere.
+If we are not going to stop a child from crying, not discourage, not distract, not even redirect – what can grownups do to support a crying child?

 - Name what he is upset about.
 “You want grandma to pick you up and dance and sing with you… and she needs to go home.”

-When the big emotions go down the child might be ready for simple explanations.
+- Explain when the big emotions go down the child might be ready for simple explanations.
 “Grandma is tired.
 She will go home, rest, and come back tomorrow.
 She will be refreshed and ready to dance with you again.”

-Hug, cuddle, kiss.
+- Empathize again.
+Hug, cuddle, and kiss.

 In conclusion, it is important to allow children to express their emotions, including crying, to help them process their feelings and learn how to cope with life’s struggles.